 Not only that, those that are having some success growing the list seem to struggle to use those subscribers for further expansion or earnings.

-Once you’ve done that please leave a comment on this post and let me know what you’re having trouble with in regards to your mailing list.
+Please leave a comment below and let me know what you’re having trouble with in regards to your mailing list.
 Is it getting subscribers?
 Is it finding new traffic sources?
 Is it using the subscribers to make money?

 Why it’s easier than ever to grow a mailing list